-There are two approaches when it comes to Customer 360 visualization – KeyLines can help you with both:
+There are two approaches to Customer 360 visualization:

 The fictitious dataset below represents part of a city’s healthcare system.
 We’ve color-coded nodes to make them easy to identify:

 We’ve styled the links too.
-The light blue links represent patient visits or doctor referrals, and the red glyphs on links represent a complaint made by a patient against a provider.
+The light blue links represent patient visits or doctor referrals, and the red glyphs on links are complaints made by a patient against a provider.
 Links are weighted by volume of visits and referrals.

-Using combos – KeyLines’ powerful node-grouping functionality – we can group the doctors by the facilities they work in, instantly reducing some clutter.
+Using combos – our powerful node-grouping functionality – we can group the doctors by the facilities they work in, instantly removing clutter.

-This provides us with a clearer high-level view of the connections between patient and facility, which we can drill into further.
+This gives a clearer high-level view of the connections between patient and facility, which we can drill into further.

-In this scenario, combos help the user switch from a high-level view (global approach) to a drilled down view (local approach) giving trend insight to one audience and individual node-level insight to another audience.
+Here, combos help us switch from a global view to a local view, giving trend insight for one audience and individual node-level insight to another audience.

-Using the time bar, we can explore how data evolves and behaves over time.
+Using the time bar, we can explore how data changes over time.

 We can bring to the foreground only the appointments that occurred in a particular month and “ghost” the rest of the data.

-Focusing on one of the patients, Allison Estes, we’ve eliminated all data that isn’t connected to her.
-Now, we can focus on Allison and the doctors she’s had appointments with.
-In the side panel we can see additional information about the patient, including her date of birth and contact details.
-This useful contextual information is pulled from a separate records database to establish a 360-degree view of a customer.
-Because KeyLines is an SDK, you can easily incorporate it into a wider UI that pulls in further detail and context.
+Focusing on one of the patients, Allison Estes, we can see the doctors she’s had appointments with.
+The side panel shows additional information, including her date of birth and contact details.
+This comes from a separate records database, collated in a graph visualization, helping to establish a 360-degree view of a customer.

-We can see that Jose Garcia has received a few complaints with three of them coming from one patient, Rachel Jackson.
-By focusing on Rachel, we can see that she’s also complained about other doctors too.
+We can see that Jose Garcia has received a few complaints, with three of them coming from one patient, Rachel Jackson.
+Focusing on Rachel, we see she has complained about other doctors too.

-It could be that this patient has a tendency to complain or there may be a quality issue associated with these doctors.
+Is there a quality issue associated with these doctors?
 This is a starting point an analyst can use for further investigation.

-Get a step closer to obtaining a 360-degree view of your customers – sign up for a free KeyLines trial here.
+Get a step closer to obtaining a 360-degree view of your customers – request a free trial.